SeaQL/seaql.github.io/SeaORM/blog/2022-05-10-whats-new-in-0.8.0.md

 ## Migration Utilities Moved to `sea-orm-migration` crate

-[[#666](https://github.com/SeaQL/sea-orm/pull/666)] Utilities of SeaORM migration has been moved from `sea-schema` to `sea-orm-migration` crate.
-Users are advised to upgrade from older version by following the steps below:
+[[#666](https://github.com/SeaQL/sea-orm/pull/666)] Utilities of SeaORM migration have been moved from `sea-schema` to `sea-orm-migration` crate.
+Users are advised to upgrade from older versions with the following steps:

 1. Bump `sea-orm` version to `0.8.0`.
 2. Replace `sea-schema` dependency with `sea-orm-migration` in your `migration` crate.